-The most frequent mistake of a “novice trekker” is to overload the backpack, filling it with useless materials and equipment; However, regardless of the type of luggage chosen, there is a fairly precise parameter on how much the backpack must weigh: from 15 to 25% of the weight of the wearer, depending on the training.
+The most frequent mistake made by a “novice trekker” is to overload the backpack, filling it with useless materials and equipment.
+However, regardless of the type of luggage chosen, there is a reasonably precise parameter on how much the backpack must weigh.
+It should be between 15 to 25% of the weight of the wearer, depending on the training.

 A man of 80 kilos, in good physical shape, can continuously carry a backpack of about 20 kilos.

-The same individual, untrained and with a few extra pounds, will have to be content with fifteen pounds in order not to “suffer” more than necessary.
+The same individual, untrained and with a few extra kilos, will have to be content with fifteen kilos to not “suffer” more than necessary.

-Technical products for trekking and mountaineering have useful tricks to improve comfort and load distribution on the back.
+Technical products for trekking and mountaineering have helpful elements to improve comfort and load distribution on the back.

 How To Choose a Trekking Backpack?